yana-safonova/PatchWorkPlot/README.md

 ## Input Parameters
 ### Required parameters
 `-i INPUT_CONFIG.CSV`: a configuration file containing information about input sequences in the CSV format.
-The configuration file contains the following colummns:
+The configuration file contains the following columns:
 - `SampleID`: a unique identifier of each sequence (required).
 - `Fasta`: a complete path to each sequence in FASTA format (required).
 - `Label`: labels will be used in the output plot and, unlike SampleIDs, do not have to be unique to a sequence and can be empty (required).
 - `Annotation`: a complete path to annotation in [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) (optional).
+- `Strand`: an orientation of the sequence with respect to the first one.
+Values can be `+` and `-` (optional).

 An example of the configuration file can be found here.